LewisIsWorking/PathWarsWiki/Writerside/topics/Getting-started-guide.md

 To log into Foundry, you need a Foundry User.

-Foundry users must be created manually by the Foundry Admin.
+Foundry users must be created manually by the Foundry Admin, me!

 Request a Foundry user on the telegram group, and I will create a user for you.